Best Health Insurance Options for Military Members, Veterans, and Families in 2026

 Your primary care physician will serve as the hub of your network and will be required to refer you to a specialist if needed.

-Except in cases of emergency, an HMO provides no coverage if you go out of network for your care.
+Except in cases of emergency, an HMO provides no coverage if you receive out-of-network care.

 HMO Pros: